Low Blood Pressure (Hypotension)

 • Difficulty concentrating

 The symptoms you experience may correlate with how low your blood pressure drops.
-Slightly low blood pressure may cause no noticeable symptoms, for example, whilst severely low blood pressure may result in incapacitation due to fainting, dizziness and blurred vision.
+Slightly low blood pressure may cause no noticeable symptoms, while severely low blood pressure may result in fainting, dizziness and blurred vision.

 Low blood pressure treatments